Cezero/czphpbb/README.md

 ## Installation

-Copy the extension to phpBB/ext/phpbb_eq_dkp/eq_dkp
+Copy the extension to phpBB/ext/eq_dkp

-Go to "ACP" > "Customise" > "Extensions" and enable the "EQ DKP" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "DKPAddon" extension.

 ## License